vHyp3r/sakura.xyz/PRIVACYPOLICY.md

 We may update this policy from time to time.
 We will post the revised version and update the “Last updated” date.
 Material changes will be communicated as required by applicable law.

-## Contact Us

-For privacy questions or requests, contact the project operator at the contact address provided with the Services.
-Replace this sentence with the project’s legal name and privacy contact email before publication.